 The 1800s, in the Americas and Europe, was an interesting and busy era, which was filled with noble resistance and revolts from Black men and women all over the world.
 At that point in history, slavery had been abolished but was still practiced in many parts of America and Europe.

-Black men and women who were descendants of Africans taken into captivity and slavery were becoming bolder in their need for freedom from the harsh treatments on the plantation in the Caribbean.
+Black men and women, descendants of Africans taken into slavery, and the new slaves, were becoming bolder in their need for freedom from the harsh treatments on the plantation in the Caribbean.
 The Caribbean and America were where Africans suffered the most at the hands of slave masters and plantation overseers.

 But no matter how hard the white slavers tried to break the spirit of the Black people; the resilient Black spirit fought back.
 And every time there was a revolt, it shocked and reminded the white enslavers that “the spirit of the Africans were as hard as the back of a thousand years old Iroko tree.”